 The city got tired of hauling the ash back to the mountains and wanted more energy.
 The Sustainability Party was replaced by the Business-As-Usual Party.
 They imported experts from China who knew how to make a solar electric powered civilization.
 Almost all the trees were cut down, sold to China, and the profit used to buy solar panels from China, copper wiring, batteries, charge controllers, inverters, and all the devices that would use all the power that would be produced, including electric can openers and electric cars.
 Steam engines were melted and turned into electric motors.
 The educational system had to be ramped up as many more years of schooling was need to educate those needed to support the solar electric based system than had been needed to educate the lumberjacks, steam-truckers, and ash spreaders.

 The infrastructure needed to support the solar PV based economy was vastly greater than needed for the wood-based one.
-It turned out that those who had been elected (on the basis of promises), who had decided to switch from wood to the solar electric based system, were former economists all.
+It turned out that those who had been democratically elected (on the basis of promises), who had decided to switch from wood to the solar electric based system, were former economists all.
 They had calculated how much power could be produced if all the trees were replaced with solar panels whose power was sent to the city.
 They neglected to figure out how much net energy would be produced in the long run.
 They thought they could sell all the trees to China, which still had coal and used it to make solar panels, import solar panels, and wallow in energy wealth forever.
 Well, as it turned out, they only wallowed in energy wealth for what remained of their lifetimes before the solar panels had to start being replaced (at which time there was no coal in China).

 When the vast wealth and luxury, as promised by the Business-As-Usual Party, could not be sustained, the Sustainability Party came back in power.
 After the eco-nomy was restored as best it could be, the eco-nomists explained why the net energy that the solar electric system could export to Big City was not as much as the forest of trees had once provided.
-They also explained why, after the forest had been removed and the soil eroded, that the forest could not just be replanted.
+They also explained why, after the forest had been removed and the soil eroded, that the forest as it once was could not just be replanted to reappear in a few decades.
 They proposed that some of the remaining solar power and man/ox power be used to support a public works project to help rebuild the soil so trees could be replanted in the eroded areas and the forest mostly restored in a few thousand years.
 They explained why most of the solar production infrastructure should be sent to the desert areas where people had more sun and no trees, where solar PV could be used to make some solar PV panels over and above those needed to replace the panels that powered the PV manufacturing system.
 It would be good to have some solar electric and wood could be traded with the Desert Sun people of Tucson for solar panels.